 Enforcement and administration.
 The Police Department shall enforce this chapter.
 All license applications shall be submitted to the office of the Police Chief.
 All retailers shall be required to purchase a retail fireworks permit for each retail location.

 Fees.
-An applicant for a license or permit under this chapter shall pay to the Police Chief's office the following fees, which shall not be refundable:
+An applicant for a license or permit under this chapter shall pay the fees specified in Chapter 171.

 Duration.
 All licenses and permits shall be issued for 60 days beginning on June 1 of each year.
 All licenses and permits shall be issued within five days from the date of receipt of application.

 Number.
 Licenses issued under this chapter shall not be restricted in number or limited to any person without cause.